Girls track & field: Locals punch tickets to state meet at Winnebago Sectional

 Oregon got an individual sixth from Avery Sellers in the shot put and the 4x800 relay of Miranda and Jennica Ciesiel, Gabriele Hoyle and Ellen Hodson.

-With the weather showing no signs of letting up, the decision was made to postpone the meet until 10 a.m.
-Saturday, pending IHSA approval.
+With the weather showing no signs of letting up, the decision was made to postpone the meet until Saturday morning.
+When the meet resumed, locals advanced to state in two more events.